Your Protection is Our Highest Priority

 Zelle® and Person to Person Payment Apps

-When using Zelle or any other other mobile payment service, please remember these important points to reduce the risk of fraudulent activity:
+When using Zelle or any other mobile payment service, please remember these important points to reduce the risk of fraudulent activity:

 - PA Central FCU will never call you to request information you received via text (SMS) or pressure you to reset your online banking log in password.